-You can run quite a few different searches to find your space, but we'll assume you know where you want your event to take place for this tutorial.
+You can run quite a few different searches to find your space, but we'll assume for this tutorial that you know where you want your event to take place.
 You can search by location name by clicking on the 'Reset' link, if necessary, remembering to only use a few characters to run your search.
 Misspellings, incorrect punctuation etc. could potentially hide spaces from you.

 Upon running your search, you'll receive real-time results based on reservations already in the system.
 If your space is not available, you can check for conflicts by clicking on the 'Conflict Details' link to the right of the space in question.
-A pop out a window will display conflict details.
+A pop-out window will display conflict details.

 Assuming your space is available, you can click on the 'Request' button on the left, which will add the request to the bottom of the Locations portion of the form.
 You can follow the same steps if your event is to be held in multiple locations.